-In this work, we close this gap by presenting PAYMO, the first payment channel protocol that is fully compatible with Monero.
-PAYMO does not require any modification of Monero and can be readily used to perform off-chain payments.
+In this work, we close this gap by presenting PAYMO.
+This first payment channel protocol is fully compatible with Monero's transaction scheme and can be readily used to perform off-chain payments.
 Notably, transactions in PAYMO are identical to standard transactions in Monero, therefore not hampering the coins' fungibility.
-Using PAYMO, we also construct the first fully compatible secure atomic-swap protocol for Monero: One can now securely swap a token of Monero with a token of several major cryptocurrencies such as Bitcoin, Ethereum, Ripple, Cardano, etc. Before our work, it was not known how to implement secure atomic swaps protocols for Monero without forcing a hard fork.
+Using PAYMO, we also construct a provably secure and scriptless atomic-swap protocol compatible with the transaction scheme of Monero: One can now securely swap a token of Monero with a token of several major cryptocurrencies such as Bitcoin, Ethereum, Ripple, Cardano, etc. Before our work, atomic swaps protocol for Monero existed only for a limited set of other currencies via ad-hoc approaches.

-Our main technical contribution is a new construction of an efficient verifiable timed linkable ring signature, where signatures can be hidden for a pre-determined amount of time, in a verifiable way.
-Our scheme is fully compatible with the transaction scheme of Monero and it might be of independent interest.
+Our main technical contribution is a new construction of an efficient verifiable timed linkable ring signature, where signatures can be hidden for a pre-determined amount of time in a verifiable way.
+Our scheme is fully compatible with the transaction scheme of Monero, and it might be of independent interest to develop other applications on Monero.

-We implemented PAYMo and our results show that, even with high network latency and with a single CPU core, two regular users can perform up to 93500 payments over a span of 2 minutes (the block production rate of Monero).
+We implemented PAYMO and our results show that, even with high network latency and with a single CPU core, two regular users can perform up to 93500 payments over 2 minutes (the block production rate of Monero).
 This is approximately five orders of magnitude improvement over the current payment rate of Monero.